Mohau-Moloi/Hello-Microverse/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project leave a comment below
+If you like this project leave a ⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>